 We disclose the amount of investment securities pledged as collateral pertaining to our derivatives activity on our statements of condition.
 Also see Note 9 - Derivatives and Hedging Activities for further details.

 Trading Securities

 The following table presents the fair value of our trading securities.
-We had no material unrealized gains or losses on trading securities.
+We had no material unrealized gains or losses on trading securities still held on our statement of condition as of the end of the reporting period.